What we Believe

-As a parish we value the Scriptures as God’s living word to us and the Sacraments as places of God’s encounter with the world.
-We are a group of parish churches committed to serving our local community in Solihull.
+As a parish, we value the Scriptures as God’s living word to us and the Sacraments as God’s transformation of the world.
+We are a group of churches committed to serving our local community in Solihull.

 We aim to be inclusive and welcoming to all people.

-We embrace a variety of traditions from liberal catholic to open evangelical, reflected in various approaches to worship, ranging from the choral tradition to contemplative and informal worship.
+Our churches reflect a variety of traditions from liberal Catholic to open Evangelical, reflected in various approaches to worship, ranging from the choral tradition to contemplative and informal worship.